 Several years ago, I read through Jen Wilkin’s Women of the Word for the first time.
 It’s a short, straightforward book about how to read the Bible, but I’ll tell you that it’s had such an impact on my Christian walk.
 Since that first read through, I’ve read, referenced or listened to it a few more times, each time pulling out more tips about how to correctly and effectively study the Bible.

 Women of the Word resources: paperback | kindle | short video playlist | podcast

 Early on in the book, Wilkin tells it like it is.
-And as much as we don’t like the discomfort of being called out, it also offers us the change to face our own issues head on so that we can work on correcting them.
+And as much as we don’t like the discomfort of being called out, it also offers us the chance to face our own issues head on so that we can work on correcting them.

 Women of the Word unearthed my slanted reading tendencies and showed me a better, more thorough way to approach scripture.
 It outlined how to study the Bible with purpose, patience, perspective, process and prayer.
 For me, it was a game changer.
 I was able to put these tips into practice as I began studying my Bible on my own, not merely relying on a Christian study written for women.
 (More about my past tendencies in this post.)

 As I was studying my Bible, I would jot down notes and scribbles in my journal with lots of annotations and pointing arrows to connect thoughts when diving deep into certain passages.
 I would hone in on one verse and dissect its structure, word usage and meaning.
 Little did I know, I was doing a form of what has now been popularized as “verse mapping.”

 - Why Verse Mapping in an Amazing Tool

 - Micro and Macro Verse Mapping